-We developed a laboratory Supply Chain Game with free-form bargaining to study how horizontal competition affects the efficiency and distribution of profits in a multi-tier, $2 \times 2 \times 1$ supply chain consisting of two suppliers, two manufacturers and a retailer.
+We developed a laboratory Supply Chain Game with free-form bargaining to study how horizontal competition affects the efficiency and distribution of profits in a multi-tier supply chain.
+We studied a $2 \times 2 \times 1$ supply chain, consisting of two suppliers, two manufacturers and a retailer.
 Subjects were randomly assigned to one of these three roles, which they keep throughout the experiment.
 The retailer needed to establish a supply chain with one manufacturer and one supplier to bring a single unit of a good to the retail market.
 If the retailer could form a supply chain he received a fixed revenue R of \$40.
 Each supplier and manufacturer had a cost of \$5, \$15 or \$25 for their value-adding activities.
-In order to form a supply chain the retailer needed to negotiate a transfer price for a supply contract with a manufacturer, who in turn needed to have a supply chain game begin with the negotiations between the suppliers and manufacturers, followed by the negotiations between the manufacturers and manufacturers followed by the negotiations between the manufacturers and manufactures and manufactures and manufactures and manufactures and manufactures are price for a supplier.
+In order to form a supply chain the retailer needed to negotiate a transfer price for a supply contract with a manufacturer, who in turn needed to have a supply contract with a supplier.
+Based on conversations with supply chain managers, we chose to have the supply chain game begin with the negotiations between the suppliers and manufacturers, followed by the negotiations between the manufacturers and the retailer (See Figure 1).